cseAtIITK/admissions-website/src/announcements/2015-05-12-PG-Admissions-Final-Results.md

 ## Ph.D

-We decided not to take any Ph.D students this time.
+We did not find any suitable Ph.D candidates this time.

 ## M.Tech